piotrmaliga-git/piotrmaliga-git/README.md

 ## About me

 I am a student of the third year of Information Technology (specialization in IT System Administration) at Pedagogical University of Cracow.
 I'm looking for my first job as a Junior Front-end Developer.
 I am constantly trying to develop in this direction and learn new technologies and tools.
 I have done a few projects so far which you can find on the section below and in my repositories.
-Currently I am working on extending my knowledge of JavaScript and Vue.js.
+Currently I am working on extending my knowledge of JavaScript, TypeScript and Vue.js.

 ## My best projects